shionhonda/hippocampus-garden/content/blog/navbar/index.md

 3. Blog (linked to '/blog/')
 4. Misc. (linked to '/misc/)

-These are implemented as the unorderd list.
+These are implemented as the unordered list.

 ```javascript:title=src/components/navbar.js
 import React from 'react';